veerammaai/90-days-data-analyst-journey/README.md

 This repository documents my journey from beginner to becoming a job-ready **Data Analyst**.

-Rather than only studying theory, I focus on solving practical business problems using real-world datasets.
-Every project helps strengthen my skills in:
+Instead of only studying theory, I focus on solving practical business problems using real-world datasets and documenting everything I learn.

+Each completed project strengthens my skills in:

 - Data Cleaning
 - Data Analysis
 - Dashboard Development
 - Business Reporting
+- Data Visualization
 - Analytical Thinking

-My goal is to build a portfolio that demonstrates practical experience and continuous improvement.
+My goal is to build a portfolio that reflects continuous learning, consistency, and practical experience.

 ---

 # 🚀 Connect With Me

-I'm documenting my learning journey every day on GitHub and sharing my progress on LinkedIn.
+I'm sharing my progress throughout this journey on both GitHub and LinkedIn.

-If you're interested in data analytics, feel free to follow my journey and connect with me!
+If you're interested in data analytics, feel free to follow my journey, connect with me, or explore my projects.

 ⭐ If you find this repository helpful, consider giving it a star!